edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_credentials.rst

 Description
 ===========

-``gel instance credentials`` is a terminal command for displaying the credentials of an |Gel| instance.
+:gelcmd:`instance credentials` is a terminal command for displaying the credentials of an |Gel| instance.